 Price Per Unit:

-Blush Onions are a hybrid, between red and white storage onions.
-They are a brownish dusty rose colour, with light purple rings on the inside.
-When eaten raw, they are sweet with a sharp bite.
-Much like the French Rose variety of onions, these will are the sweetest when cooked down in butter or oil.
+Yellow Cipollini Onions are similar in colour to yellow onions but are much smaller and have a flattened saucer-like shape.
+When raw they have a slightly sweet and pungent smell and taste, but cook down into a sweet and tender bite.
 These onions, when grown outside, are typically ready for harvest in Ontario in late summer and can be stored in a cool, dry place for longer storage and use in the off-season winter months.

-Blush Onions can be enjoyed both raw and cooked due to their versatile flavour profile.
+Cipollini Onions can be enjoyed both raw and cooked due to their versatile flavour profile.
 They can be added to salads and sandwiches, added to soups and casseroles, sauteed, baked, roasted, grilled, or pickled.
+Since the skins of these onions are a little difficult to remove, they can be quick-boiled and blanched to loosen the skins.